nahanoo/bqh_samples/README.md

 ## Meta data

 You can find the metadata for every sample including it's data path [here](./samples/sample_sheet.csv).
-Additionally, I wrote a `python` parser for all samples which conveniently stores metadata and data-paths in dictionaries allowing to conveniently iterate over samples.
+Additionally, I wrote a `python` parser for all samples which conveniently stores metadata and data-paths which turned out very handy for scripting.
 The parser can be simply installed with `pip`, more info can be found in the section [python parser](#python-parser).

 ## Software environment

 I tried to install all packages with conda (small hint; you can use mamba instead which is a much faster re-implementation of conda).
 You can find the package versions in [evomicrocomm.yml](evomicrocomm.yml) which you can also use to recreate the exact same environment.
 All bioinformatic steps were performed using [Snakemake](https://snakemake.readthedocs.io/en/stable/) as a workflow language.
 It's fairly easy to learn and I can recommend it if you need to chain many command line tools.
-They way it works is that you define a rule for every command line tool, where you define the input and output files.
-You then tell Snakemake the output file you want to generate and it will automatically execute all steps necessary to get to that output file.
-You can use wildcards to run Snakemake on directory trees and it comes with a very handy cluster support.

 ## Ancestral strains